bjodah/cinterpol/README.rst

 cInterpol
 =============

 cInterpol_ is a small python extension for optimized interpolation of data series for which each time point has up to N-th order derivative.

-It provides a c:a 3 orders of magnitude faster (albeit less general) version of scipy.interpolate.PiecewisePolynomial
+It provides a c:a 3 orders of magnitude faster (albeit less general) version of `scipy.interpolate.PiecewisePolynomial`.
+The greatest speed up requires passing check_nan=False to PiecewisePolynomial.__init__, check_nan=True (default) make runtime twice (perf.py) as long (for now).

 See examples/perf.py for a quick head-on benchmark between those two (expect a runtime on the order of one minute).
 The performance is achieved through the use of plain C (with some equations generated through Sympy) and Cython.

 Feel free to enhance modify and make pull request at `github`__ to

 .. _cinterpol: http://www.github.com/bjodah/cinterpol